Planning Program Performance

 The Department of Planning, Public Policy and Management (PPPM) has a national reputation for scholarship, excellence in education, and strong professional connections.
 PPPM is both an academic home and a community of students, professors, staff and alumni.
 This is best characterized by our orientation for incoming students at a retreat center in the Cascade Mountains.
 The students are key to this community through student-run organizations, social events, and activities.
 The department is supported by a dedicated group of alumni, who provide strong links with the professional community.

-Located in the School of Architecture and Allied Arts (A&AA), the department hosts three graduate programs:
+Located in the College of Design, the department hosts three graduate programs:

 The department maintains strong ties to programs across the campus, including historic preservation, landscape architecture, architecture, environmental studies, international studies, economics, geography, sociology, and political science.
 The School of Law and Colleges of Business and Education also provide course work and research opportunities important to the professional career preparation of planning students.